 You can also get the Christmas staples of Poinsettias and wreaths for your front door from here.
 Be sure to order ASAP.

-For 2020, IKEA had previously sold out off its stock of Nordmann fir trees, but due to their own late delivery arrivals, we are hearing they now have Christmas trees available for sale.
+In 2020, IKEA sold out off its stock of Nordmann fir trees, but they eventually had a restock of Christmas trees available for sale.

-At Ikea, you’ve still got some options for fake plants, which you can buy in person or request a delivery.
-There are lots of decorations available here, too.
+Either way, prepare for the worst and order your Ikea Christmas tree early.
+At Ikea, you’ve also got some options for fake plants, which you can buy in person or request a delivery.
+There are lots of Christmas decorations available here, too.

 4. Anglo Chinese, Central

-It’s possible that this florist may have some real Christmas trees in stock; contact them directly to see what’s available.
+It’s possible that Anglo Chinese may have some real Christmas trees in stock but they do tend to sell out fast – contact them directly to see what’s available.
 Their trees are imported directly from Oregon, USA, with Noble and Douglas firs both being sold.

 Remember this store when you’re thinking about your tree alternatives a little later.
 Plus, they’ve got Poinsettias, which will cheer you up if you’re down about not having a real tree.